Physics-50/Module-1/docs/week1.md

 + Calculate $$\mu_s$$ from your single measurement of $$\theta_c$$ (using the relationship derived in the [background reading](#background-reading)).

 *Friendly reminder: convert the angle from degrees to radians in your Google Sheet calculation.

+## Introduction to Experimental Uncertainty

+The "Uncertainty Introduction" has information we are going to need in Ph50 about treating sources of experimental uncertainty.
+For this week please read the [overview on uncertainties](uncertainty-introduction-overview-only){:target="_blank"}.
+This is an excerpt from a more extended guide that we will return to in later sections.

 ## Reproducibility